-An application made with ExeOutput for PHP is not designed to work like on a web server: you may need to tweak your PHP code in order to create or access files on the end user's computer, or files listed in the File Manager that were compiled into your application EXE file by ExeOutput for PHP.
+Applications created with ExeOutput for PHP are not designed to function like a web server.
+You may need to adjust your PHP code to create or access files on the user’s computer, or files compiled into your application’s EXE file, which are listed in the File Manager.

 Tip

-Please refer to the Accessing Files topic of the General Demonstration for live demonstrations and further explanation about working with local files from your ExeOutput for PHP apps.
+Please refer to the Accessing Files topic of the General Demonstration for live demonstrations and further explanations about working with local files from your ExeOutput for PHP apps.

-By default, PHP scripts in your application made with ExeOutput for PHP can access any local file on the end user's computer.
+By default, PHP scripts in your application can access any local file on the user’s computer.
 Absolute paths should be used.
-To access files shipped with your application, or compiled into it, please see below.
+See below for how to access files shipped with your application or compiled into it.

-Your application works as if it were server software, serving webpages and related files through the HTTP protocol.
-When the application is run, it creates its own custom pluggable protocol (similar to HTTP, FTP, etc.) in order to communicate with the Chromium rendering engine.
-In other words, an application works like a small server combined with a client (the main window allowing users to navigate through HTML and PHP pages).
-Your website is then available as if it were on a server, except that no Internet connection nor real server are necessary!
+Your application functions as if it were server software, serving webpages and related files through the HTTP protocol.
+When the application runs, it creates a custom pluggable protocol (similar to HTTP, FTP, etc.) to communicate with the Chromium rendering engine.
+In other words, the application works like a small server combined with a client (the main window that allows users to navigate HTML and PHP pages).
+Your website is then available as if it were on a server, but without requiring an internet connection or a physical server.

 Tip

-The internal browser is able to read files from the storage location only if URLs begin with http://heserver/ followed by the virtual path to the file.
+The internal browser can read files from the storage location only if URLs begin with the base URL followed by the virtual path to the file.

 When your application starts, the browser automatically navigates to your index page.

-Your application can automatically load external resource files (not compiled into the EXE file): you can for instance have image and media files outside the EXE file (in the same folder or a subfolder).
+Your application can automatically load external resource files (not compiled into the EXE).
+For instance, you can keep image and media files outside the EXE file (in the same folder or a subfolder).

 Examples: